Is Alcohol A Depressant?

 Alcohol encompasses both stimulating and sedative effects.
 Although clinically categorized as a depressant, the amount of alcohol consumed and a person’s individual reaction determines the type of effect he or she will experience.
 Most people drink for the initial stimulant effect, to “loosen up” and reduce social inhibitions.
 However, if a person consumes more than the body can handle or has a higher tolerance, he or she will then begin to experience alcohol’s sedating effects such as cognitive impairment.
 Some individuals actually drink primarily for alcohol’s sedative effects, such as anxiety reduction.
 Some studies suggest that most people initially drink alcohol to experience stimulation and associated positive effects, but after becoming dependent or developing an addiction, they switch to drink primarily to experience the anxiety associated with the sedative effects.
 Drinking slowly is more likely to lead to a desire for more sedative effects, while drinking rapidly tends to increase stimulation effects.

-Some researchers believe that people who don’t respond to alcohol’s sedative effects as much as others are at a heightened risk of developing an alcohol use disorder.
+Some researchers believe that people who don’t respond to alcohol’s sedative effects as strongly as others are at a heightened risk of developing an alcohol use disorder.
 They drink more to compensate for the fact that they don’t immediately feel anything, increasing their chances of experiencing the negative side effects.
 Alcohol overdose, or alcohol poisoning, can cause even more severe depressant effects, including: inability to feel pain, toxicity, unconsciousness, slow and irregular breathing, cold, clammy, and blue skin, and possibly even death.
 These reactions additionally depend on how much an individual consumes and how quickly.

 How Depressants Affect The Mind And Body